Instant Photography

 Collage of physical Polaroid prints of the Chinese Theater hosting the Mickey & Minnie's Runaway Railway themed attraction.

 I have reverted back to carrying a camera with me on most excursions.
 A real camera – a film camera.
-And, more often than not it is an instant camera of some sort; either a classic Polaroid 180 Land Camera or the an integral film camera like the SX-70, 680-SLR, or the new I-2 from the modern Polaroid line of cameras.
+And, more frequently it is an instant camera of some sort; either a classic Polaroid 180 Land Camera or an integral film camera like the SX-70, 680-SLR, or the new I-2 from the modern Polaroid line of cameras.

 They are compact, easy to use, and help me focus on the world around me, rather than the digital echo chamber most of spend our days within.
 And the. bonus is the immediacy of the result for the instant film cameras I may be using.